mlongo03/mlongo03/README.md

 ## In the future? 🏃🏼

-I intend to finish the common core of 42 and graduate by the end of the year.
+I intend to graduate in Computer Science and make some 42 masteries.
-I'd like to start a journey as a developer, to increase my skill set and explore new worlds of coding!
+I'd also like to increase my skill set and knowlwdge of coding day by day in order to create/contribute to amazing and inspiring projects.
-I would also like to deepen my knowledge of cybersecurity and Ai.
+I would also like to deepen my knowledge in cybersecurity and Ai.
 ## Contact me 📩

 You can contact me via e-mail at **manuelelng03@gmail.com**